-Water futures for the Breede were developed using a combination of development and climate scenarios.
+Water futures for the Breede were developed using a combination of development and climate scenarios:

-- High growth scenario: increased demand requiring a mixture of demand-side and supply-side interventions, but with high levels of resource management to ensure sustainability - Moderate growth scenario: increasing demand, particularly in the CCT, coupled with moderate to weak water management institutions implies need for least-cost supply-side interventions - Low growth scenario: increasing demand, particularly in the CCT coupled with weak institutions and low ability to pay will drive least-cost supply-side interventions.
-Deteriorating water quality exacerbates flow impacts.
+- High-growth scenario: Increased demand requires a mixture of demand-side and supply-side interventions but with high levels of resource management to ensure sustainability. - Moderate-growth scenario: Increasing demand, particularly in the CCT, coupled with moderate to weak water management institutions implies need for leastcost supply-side interventions - Low-growth scenario: Increasing demand, particularly in the CCT, coupled with weak institutions and low ability to pay will drive least-cost supply-side interventions; deteriorating water quality exacerbates flow impacts

-Despite disparate development futures for the Breede river basin and the Western Cape region, the impacts on the water resources of the Breede river are remarkably similar: increasing demand, primarily for increased urban demand, requires supply-side interventions.
-Water quality concerns may exacerbate flow concerns (low growth) and institutional responses may alleviate some of the high demand concerns through alternative sources and water conservation and demand management.
+Despite disparate development futures for the Breede River basin and the Western Cape region, the impacts on the water resources of the Breede River are remarkably similar: Increasing demand, primarily for increased urban demand, requires supply-side interventions.
+Water quality concerns may exacerbate flow concerns (low growth), and institutional responses may alleviate some of the high-demand concerns through alternative sources and water conservation and demand management.

-Given anticipated climate change effects in the Breede river basin, the following overlays on the existing drivers and scenarios can be described.
+Given anticipated climate change effects in the Breede River basin, the following overlays can be described on the existing drivers and scenarios.